Am I a candidate for dental implants?

 How quickly can I have a missing tooth replaced?

-A dental implant is a permanent solution for missing teeth if they are properly cared for and maintained.
+A dental implant is a permanent solution for missing teeth if you maintain and care for them properly.
 As the most advanced teeth replacement option available, it would be wise to maintain diligent oral hygiene habits for life.
 You must also keep yourself in good overall health and maintain a healthy diet while avoiding sugar.
-These steps will ensure that your implants will last twenty five years or even a lifetime.
+These steps will ensure that your implants will last twenty-five years or even a lifetime.

 How are teeth implants better than other treatment options?

 Dental implants are by far the most superior treatment option for one or more missing teeth.
 Removable dentures are known to move around in the mouth causing embarrassing slurred speech.
 They also come with eating restrictions since they are not very durable.
-Many patients report that dentures are uncomfortable and difficult to get used to.
+Dentures are often uncomfortable and difficult to get used to.
 Dental bridges require two teeth to anchor them into place.
-The two teeth on either side of the gap will be grinded down significantly to accommodate the bridge.
-Both bridges and dentures do not replace the missing teeth roots.
-Dental implants, however, act as tooth roots and also anchor dental restorations in place.
-This will prevent bone loss.
-You will not have to worry about healthy teeth being damage or slurred speech.
-They are secured in the jaw bone making them very stable and durable.

 How do you care for your new teeth implants?

-Caring for your implant supported restoration is similar to caring for your natural teeth.
+Caring for your implant-supported restoration is similar to caring for your natural teeth.
 You must brush your teeth multiple times a day and floss at least once a day.
-Dr. Paulen will give you specific cleaning instructions if they are required.
-If cared for properly, your implant retained restoration should last a lifetime.
+Dr. Paulen gives you specific cleaning instructions.
+If cared for properly, your implant-retained restoration should last a lifetime.